Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method

 Now, we regard $n_1^{j^\prime},\dots,n_c^{j^\prime}$ as root nodes of $c$ subtrees and repeat the process recursively to assign the items to deeper layers until each leaf node is assigned an item.
 Finally, we can get the new mapping $\pi'$.
-To compute the matching score (i.e., {Eq. (\ref{eq:item_node_matching_socre})}), we need to compute the denominator $\sum_{k=1}^c\exp{o_k^{j^\prime}}$, so the number $d$ need to be small to fit the time complexity and computational resource; in our experiments, we set $d=7$.
+Computing the matching score (i.e., {Eq. (\ref{eq:item_node_matching_socre})}) requires a softmax calculation over $c$ candidate nodes.
+Therefore, $d$ must be kept small to fit the time complexity and computational resource; in our experiments, we set $d=7$.

 To illustrate the tree update process, {Figure \ref{fig: Updating Mapping}} presents an example with eight items labeled $a$ to $h$ and a step $d=2$.
 Initially, all items are at the root node.
 We need to allocate items to the layer at a distance of $2$ from the root.
 This layer consists of four nodes, with each node receiving two items.
 According to the matching scores, item $f$ should ideally be assigned to node $4$, which has the highest matching score.
 However, since node $4$ already contains two items ($b$ and $c$), item $f$ is reallocated to node $5$, which has the next highest score.
 Once allocation in the second layer is complete, the process continues to deeper layers.
 As the leaf nodes are located in the third layer, just one step from the second layer (less than $d$), items are directly assigned to the third layer.
 Ultimately, each leaf node is allocated one item, completing the tree update.